Programme at a Glance

 - Undertake financial analysis of financial statements and identify key trends in performance and financial position of commercial undertakings

 - Understand the impact of operating and financial leverage on the performance and financial position of business enterprises

-- Understand the key elements of costing & pricing to optimize value for the business
+- Apply costing & pricing techniques to optimize value for the business

 Corporate Financial Management